Youth in Bangladesh: Child marriage

 Child marriage rates in Bangladesh are amongst the highest in the world.
 Every 2 out of 3 marriages involve child marriages.
 According to statistics from 2005, 49% of women then between 25 and 29 were married by the age of 15 in Bangladesh.
 According to a 2008 study, for each additional year a girl in rural Bangladesh is not married she will attend school an additional 0.22 years on average.
 The later girls were married, the more likely they were to utilize preventative health care.
 Married girls in the region were found to have less influence on family planning, higher rates of maternal mortality, and lower status in their husband's family than girls who married later.

-Mia's Law was enacted in 2006 to protect child brides from abuse following the torture and murder of Mia Armador, an 11-year-old who was killed by her abusive 48-year-old husband.
-This law requires all marriages under 13 to require special government permission.

 Street children

 It is impossible to calculate exactly how many street children there are in Bangladesh, but the Institute of Development Studies has estimated it at 380,000 homeless children, 55% of them are in Dhaka city alone.
 They face a miserable life, trapped in a vicious cycle of poverty, deprived of the basic necessities, and with bleak prospects, some turn to crime.
 The chances of sexual exploitation are high among these children with no safe places to go, no family support and an inability to protect themselves.
 They are often harassed by law enforcing agencies.
 With almost no education and no access to healthcare, they are at high risk for infectious diseases, asthma and lead poisoning.
 Poor nutrition also contributes to their poor health, with increased rates of stunted growth and anemia.